(−)-menthol monooxygenase

-The 4 substrates of this enzyme are (−)-menthol, NADPH, H^{+}, and O_{2}, whereas its 3 products are p-menthane-3,8-diol, NADP^{+}, and H_{2}O.
+The four substrates of this enzyme are (−)-menthol, reduced nicotinamide adenine dinucleotide phosphate (NADPH), oxygen, and a proton.
+Its products are p-menthane-3,8-diol, oxidised NADP^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+This enzyme is an oxidoreductase, acting on paired donors, with molecular oxygen as oxidant and incorporating one of its atoms.
 The systematic name of this enzyme class is (−)-menthol,NADPH:oxygen oxidoreductase (8-hydroxylating).
 This enzyme is also called l-menthol monooxygenase.

 Uses

 Use of (−)-menthol monooxygenase has been explored by several companies including Procter & Gamble for cleaning products.